Last modified: May 1, 2023

 - Ensure that your content is correct, up to date, and complete.

-- Supply all required disclaimers, warnings and notices (or if you rely on any supplied by Google, ensure their sufficiency for your entity); and
+- Supply all required disclaimers, warnings, and notices (or if you rely on any supplied by Google, ensure their sufficiency for your entity).

-- Comply with these policies which apply to the Google My Business Services.
+- Comply with these policies which apply to the Business Profile Services.

-While Google is not responsible for your Business Profile or the entity listed on your Business Profile, once you have claimed, you understand that we have the right, but not the obligation, to moderate the content that you provide to your Business Profile using Google My Business Services.
+Google is not responsible for your Business Profile.
+But, once you’ve claimed it, you understand that we have the right, but not the obligation, to moderate the content you provide using Business Profile Services.

-We’re constantly striving to ensure that information in your Business Profile is complete, relevant and up-to-date, so that the business details displayed on Google are as useful as possible for you and our users.
-This means that occasionally, we may choose not to display your content (for example, if trusted signals indicate that your content is not accurate), or we may choose to show only an edited version of your content or to show content from an alternative source in place of your content.
-You can find more information about how Google sources and displays information in local listings here.
+We’re constantly striving to ensure that information in your Business Profile is complete, relevant and up to date so that the business details displayed on Google are as useful as possible for you and our users.
+This means that, occasionally, we may choose not to display your content (for example, if trusted signals indicate that your content is not accurate).
+We may also choose to show an edited version of your content or content from an alternative source in place of your content.
+Learn more about how Google sources and displays information in Business Profiles.

-This licence covers the basic listing information about your entity that you provide to your Business Profile, if that information is protected by intellectual property rights.
+This license covers the basic Business Profile information that you provide, if that information is protected by intellectual property rights.

-You give Google a perpetual (which means for as long as that information is protected by intellectual property rights), irrevocable, worldwide, royalty-free and non-exclusive licence to reproduce, adapt, modify, translate, publish, publicly perform, publicly display, distribute and create derivative works of the basic listing information about your entity that you provide to your Business Profile (such as the entity name, location, phone number, category, hours and website).
+You give Google a perpetual (which means for as long as that information is protected by intellectual property rights), irrevocable, worldwide, royalty-free, and non-exclusive license to reproduce, adapt, modify, translate, publish, publicly perform, publicly display, distribute, and create derivative works of the basic Business Profile information (such as the entity name, location, phone number, category, hours, and website).

-You also grant to other users of Google services the right to access and use, including the right to edit, that information as permitted under the applicable Google Terms of Service.
+You also grant to other Google services users the right to access and use, including the right to edit, that information as permitted under the applicable Google Terms of Service.